carlo-monti/Sx4/docs/improve.md

 ### Control (100-199)
 Parameters or commands that only needs send/control.
-I.e. A trigger button
+I.e. A trigger button The volume control must be set to number 40.

 ### Feedback (200-up)
 This are informations that are only sent out from the patch to display some useful info on the controller.
 I.e. name of the waveform ("saw","pulse",...).
 There are some standard assignments: